 The server is currently unavailable due to maintenance work.
 Please try again in a few hours.

-We are very sorry for any inconvenience caused.
+We are very sorry for any inconvenience caused and working to solve the issue.

 Thank you for your patience.